-Number of residential sales refers to all types of sales by property type, as described below.
-Information is from the Cuyahoga County Fiscal Office and is available from 2000 onward.
+Number of residential sales refers to all types of armslength sales by property type, as described below.
+Information is from the Cuyahoga County Fiscal.

 Single-family homes refers to a property classified by the Cuyahoga County Fiscal Office as single-family, or housing one family.